Program Profile

 Getting out of Marriott Vacation Club ownership

-Marriott Vacations Worldwide offers an "Abound by Marriott Vacations" exit pathway for owners in good standing, but acceptance is selective and the program is much smaller than Wyndham Ovation.
+Marriott Vacations Worldwide does not operate a public buyback comparable to Wyndham Ovation. ("Abound by Marriott Vacations," launched in 2022, is MVW's current points-based membership and exchange program — not an exit program.)
 Resale through licensed brokers (Holiday Group, Sumday Vacations) typically recovers 20–40% of original purchase price for legacy Weeks; Destination Points contracts sell for 15–30% of purchase price.
 Right of First Refusal — MVW's option to buy back your contract at the offered price — slows down resale transactions by 30–60 days.

 Frequently asked